-While this is certainly an appropriate way to organize a software or hardware company, there is a great danger in one area when it comes to these separate operating “silos”: the planning of new products.
+This is certainly an appropriate way to organize a software or hardware company.
+However, there is a great danger in one particular area when it comes to these separate operating “silos”.
+That’s the planning of new products.

 THE “WRONG” WAYS TO HANDLE THIS POTENTIAL PROBLEM